MarkRacsko/dpc-neuron/README.md

 # Usage
 The program takes a folder as its input and expects data from individual measurements to be grouped into subfolders within this folder.
 (All data from one day of experiments goes in one subfolder for me, but this is not mandatory, only the structure is.)
 Experimental conditions are described by a metadata.toml file that must be present in every subfolder to be processed.
 Processing configurations are set by a config.toml file, located in the same folder as this README and the Python files.
 The expected contents of these files are described below.

-At the moment, the program only has a command line interface, but I'm going to make a graphical one soon.
+## The graphical interface
+The program exists in two versions, a command line only one (main.py) and one with a graphical interface (main-gui.py).
+The graphical version performs the same analysis tasks and has checkboxes that correspond to the CLI version's command line flags, namely:
+- Process: to do data processing and create reports
+- Tabulate: to summarize all existing reports
+- Make graphs: to draw line plots for each cell
+- Repeat: normally the program ignores folders that already have a report file in them, this option tells it to process everything anyway.

+The GUI version also comes with an editor for the program's config file and the experiment metadata files.
+The use of these should be fairly straightforward, the only catch is that the metadata editor does NOT preserve unsaved changes to its fields if you switch over to the config editor.
+(The original contents of the loaded metadata file is preserved though.)
+There is no "save as" button, so you will have to copy an existing metadata file (or the sample) to new folders.
+If you copy the sample, make sure to rename it to "metadata.toml" as both the editor and the analyzer expect this exact file name.
+Of course this toml file can also be edited manually, as detailed below.

 ## How to use the .toml files
 Tom's Obvious, Minimal Language (toml) is a simple file format for configuration files, editable by any text editor such as Windows Notepad.
 A toml file is (can be) divided into sections, each of which can have their own subsections.
 Subsections may be indented for the sake of clarity, but this is not required.
-Sections and subsections are delineated by their names in square brackets, like this: [section_name].
+Sections are delineated by their name in square brackets, like this: [section_name], while subsections are marked by [section_name.subsection_name].
 The actual configuration data is stored as key-value pairs, like this:

 key_1 = "value_1"
 key_2 = 2